The War of the Conquest

 Important!

-Enlisting the most fit Canadian men and adolescents into the militia played a major role in the French victories.
+Enlisting most of the able-bodied Canadian men and adolescents into the militia played a major role in the French victories.
 There were twice as many militiamen as regular soldiers on the French side during the War of the Conquest.

 Find out more!